0101chaitanya/0101chaitanya.github.io/README.md

-In this project I create a replica of google.com homepage using vanilla javascript and vanilla css.
+In this project I created a replica of google.com homepage using vanilla javascript and vanilla css.